Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

-We employ the self-consistent Born approximation (SCBA)~\cite{PhysRevB.39.6880} by largely following Refs.~\cite{PhysRevB.44.317,PhysRevB.78.214423,PhysRevB.79.224433} to obtain the Green's function of the spin-polaron in the half-filled AM ordered state, which provides the one-particle spectral density.
+We employ the self-consistent Born approximation (SCBA)~\cite{PhysRevB.39.6880} by largely following Refs.~\cite{PhysRevB.44.317,PhysRevB.78.214423,PhysRevB.79.224433}.
+Throughout this work, we remain in the regime of dominant NN exchange, so stabilizing N\'eel magnetic order~\cite{Liu_2019}.
 The spin-part (\ref{eq:ham_checker_J}) of the Hamiltonian becomes

 where $\alpha_{\bvec{k}}^\dagger$ ($\alpha_{\bvec{k}}^{\phantom{\dagger}}$) and $\beta_{\bvec{k}}^\dagger$ ($\beta_{\bvec{k}}^{\phantom{\dagger}}$) create (annihilate) magnons of the two branches, see~\cite{SM} for more details as well as the derived expression for the kinetic part~\eqref{eq:ham_checker_t}.